stargatedaw/stargate/docs/theming.md

 well on low power systems like Raspberry Pi.
 You can fake transparency by blending colors together using `/scripts/color-hex-interpolate.py`.

+Gradients are specified in QSS themes.

-However, you can make an alternate version of the same theme that uses transparency.
+However, you can make an alternate version of the same theme that uses transparency and gradients.
 Every theme in the main repo should offer a default version that works on 10 year old laptops and ARM single board computers.
 Add `fancy` to the name of any theme that uses transparency.

 # Structure
 A theme is a folder containing the following structure: